-2024 ReFED Food Waste Solutions Summit
+2025 ReFED Food Waste Solutions Summit

 Field Trips

 Get to know your fellow Food Waste Solutions Summit attendees on a field trip!
-We're partnering with organizations throughout the Baltimore area to introduce you to the local food system and bring food waste and sustainability to life.
+We're partnering with organizations throughout the Seattle area to introduce you to the local food system and bring food waste and sustainability to life.
 Transportation and all costs are covered by ReFED.

 To sign up for a field trip, you will first need to complete your Summit registration here.
 If you've already registered for the Summit, look for the invite email in your inbox.
 Instructions to sign up for field trips are included in it.